oreillymedia/production-resources/word/index.md

 Styles are just named sets of formatting attributes, used to identify and group structurally identical elements in a document.
 Many paragraphs and snippets of text in your document will need to have styles applied to them.
 Standard paragraphs do not need to have a _Paragraph Style_ applied, but all other "block" elements (to borrow a term from HTML parlance), such as list items, preformatted text (i.e., code listings), and block quotes or epigraphs will need to be styled with the appropriate Paragraph Style.
 In addition, if you want certain characters within a paragraph (or other block element) to look different than the rest of that paragraph, such as applying *Italics*, **Bold**, or `Literal`, you'll be using a *Character Style*.

-There is a cheat sheet of common template styles at https://oreil.ly/word-template-styles.
+There is a cheat sheet of common template styles at <a href="https://oreil.ly/word-template-styles"><em>https://oreil.ly/word-template-styles</em></a>.

 Note that when you apply italics or bold using your keyboard (Ctrl/Cmd + i, Ctrl/Cmd + b) or the SmartStyler menu, you're using scripts that toggle italics/bold using O'Reilly's template styles, in place of Word's built-in italic/bold style and functionality.
 Thus, if you select text that has standard italics, and you press Ctrl/Cmd + i, the text will become unitalicized Roman text, rather than become styled with Emphasis,fi.
 Pressing Ctrl/Cmd + i once more will then toggle the text to italicized Emphasis,fi style.